-On December 29, 1890, in one of the final chapters of America鈥檚 long Indian wars, the U.S. Cavalry kills 146 Sioux at Wounded Knee on the Pine Ridge reservation in South Dakota.
+On December 29, 1890, in one of the final chapters of America鈥檚 long Indian wars, the U.S. Cavalry kills 146 Lakota Indians at Wounded Knee on the Pine Ridge reservation in South Dakota.

-On December 15, 1890, reservation police tried to arrest Sitting Bull, the famous Sioux leader, who they mistakenly believed was a Ghost Dancer, at the Standing Rock reservation and killed him in the process.
+On December 15, 1890, reservation police tried to arrest Sitting Bull, the famous Hunkpapa Lakota leader, who they mistakenly believed was a Ghost Dancer, at the Standing Rock reservation and killed him in the process.

 The conflict at Wounded Knee was originally referred to as a battle, but in reality it was a tragic and avoidable massacre.
 Surrounded by heavily armed troops, it鈥檚 unlikely that Big Foot鈥檚 band would have intentionally started a fight.
 Some historians speculate that the soldiers of the 7th Cavalry were deliberately taking revenge for the regiment鈥檚 defeat at the Little Bighorn in 1876.
 Whatever the motives, the massacre ended the Ghost Dance movement and was the last major confrontation in America鈥檚 deadly war against the Plains Indians.